 Tumblr is one of the most basic services for starting an online journal.
 It's free to use, and makes creating blogs a very simple process.
 You can also make your blog private if you want, or easily leave feedback about other things that you see on Tumblr.
-The downsides of Tumblr are that it has poor search functions, it's somewhat slanted towards younger demographics in terms of who uses it, and it allows explicit content (though this can be filtered out).
+However, maybe Tumblr isn’t quite what you were looking for in a blogging website.
+Tumblr doesn’t have very good search functions, it's somewhat slanted towards younger demographics in terms of who uses it, and it allows explicit content (though this can be filtered out).

 If you're looking for sites like Tumblr, the most similar ones out there are probably Soup.io or Blogger.com.
-On the other hand, if you want an online journal service that's a little fancier, perhaps for a professional portfolio or small business, the biggest Tumblr competitors are WordPress.com and Weebly.com.
+On the other hand, if you want an online journal service that's a little fancier, perhaps for a professional portfolio or small business, Wordpress.com, Wix.com, or Weebly.com may work better for your needs.

 WordPress is probably the most popular and most professional-looking Tumblr alternative.
 Its claim to fame is that it makes blogs easy to find by search engines, so it's useful if you want to create a preliminary website for your small business (in fact, we used it to create the alpha version of Techboomers!).
 It's relatively easy to use, though it's supported by advertising, and has certain features (such as memory storage upgrades and the ability to upload videos) that require you to purchase a premium subscription.